-5 ways to integrate Kettlebells into your training
+5 ways to use Kettlebells into your training

 Consider utilising the Kettlebell for mobilisation, nervous system activation, cardiovascular training, training goal alignment and whole body integration: